 - Regal Meridian 16 is only .7 miles away

 - Pacific Place Theatre, located in the Pacific Place Shopping Center downtown

 - Safeco Field and Century Link Field are visible from many Skyline apartments.
 We’re so close, we can even hear the cheers of the 12th Man from our rooftop decks!

 - Seattle University is just blocks away.
-As a Division 1 University there are many spectating opportunities.
+As a Division 1 University, there are many spectating opportunities.
 The 2013-14 Seattle University women’s and men’s soccer team both had appearances at the Division I NCAA tournament.

 Skyline is close to several places of worship.
 Some of these include:

-Besides the beautiful architecture and contemporary vibe at Skyline, a main reason that some residents choose to move here is to be close to Seattle’s excellent medical care.
+Besides the beautiful architecture and contemporary vibe at Skyline, the main reason that some residents choose to move here is to be close to Seattle’s excellent medical care.
 Most of our region’s major providers are just a short walk away.